Rory McIlroy PGA Tour: Updates

-Free updates have been released to add additional features to the game.
+Free updates were released to add additional features to the game.
 TPC Scottsdale, East Lake Golf Club, the fantasy course Treasure Island, and Quail Hollow Club were added in August, September, October, and November 2015, respectively.
-The Quail Hollow update re-introduced alternate shot, best ball, four ball, and skins play.
+The Quail Hollow update also re-introduced alternate shot, best ball, four ball, and skins play.
 Henrik Stenson and Dustin Johnson were also added as playable characters in October and November 2015 respectively.
 PGA West Stadium Course was added in January 2016.

-In March 2016, Oakmont Country Club (host of the 2016 U.S. Open) was added, as well as additional commentary dialogue in relation to it.
+In March 2016, Oakmont Country Club (host of the 2016 U.S. Open) was added, as well as updated commentary relating to it.
 An update in May 2016 added Banff Springs, a recurring course from previous PGA Tour games.
 The update also introduced changes to the behavior of majors in career mode, which now alternate between one of two included courses that had recently hosted it, such as Chambers Bay (2015) and Oakmont for the U.S. Open, St. Andrews (2015) and Royal Troon (2016) for the Open Championship, and Whistling Straits (2015) and Quail Hollow (2017) for the PGA Championship.